Petr Pomkla is a renowned Czech Flutist, Soloist and Chamber Musician. He is the First Flutist of the Brno Philharmonic.

 He was a member of the Orchestre de Jeunes de toute l’Europe (Paris) and the Gustav Mahler Youth Orchestra (Vienna).

-Since 1992 he has been a first flutist of the Brno Philharmonic Orchestra and of the Czech Virtuosi Chamber Orchestra.
-Petr Pomkla plays at recitals accompanied by guitar, harp, piano and string quartet.
+Since 1992 he has been appointed the First Flutist of the Brno Philharmonic Orchestra and the Czech Virtuosi Chamber Orchestra.
+Since 2012 he plays the First Flute in the world-known Kremerata Baltica.